Last Updated on: 13th May 2023, 04:32 pm

 You may have to tilt the parrot backward and let it rest against a cushion or the arm of the chair.
 If you have a friend with you, ask them to hold the parrot.

 Let the parrot grasp your hand with its toes.
 Ideally, this should be your non-dominant hand, as you’ll use your other hand to clip.

 The parrot should grasp your index finger so that your thumb remains free.
 This way, you can use your thumb to lift each of the toes one by one, making it easier to clip each nail.

 The parrot has perched on your hand, so you can start cutting its nails.
 The parrot may start struggling to break free at this point, so hold it securely.

 Before you start cutting or filing, identify the quick.
 This is a blood vessel that runs through the center of the nail.
 If you accidentally cut the quick, the nail will start to bleed.

-If your parrot has light-colored claws, you’ll be able to see the quick through the nail.
+If a parrot has light-colored claws, you’ll be able to see the quick through the nail.
 It looks like a red or pink vein.
 When trimming the claw, stop before you reach the quick.

 Parrot’s Nails Are Bleeding